Title: | Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability |

 middleSplit |

-Indicator of whether the split value is takes the average of two feature values.
-If FALSE, it will take a point based on a uniform distribution between two feature values.
+if the split value is taking the average of two feature values.
+If false, it will take a point based on a uniform distribution between two feature values.
 (Default = FALSE) |

 doubleTree |